 The JD program is a full-time day curriculum requiring three academic years of study.
 All first-year students begin in the Fall Semester.
 Beginning with the Class of 2017, students must complete a total of 85 credits with a final weighted average of at least 2.3 (C+) to graduate.
-Continuing students in the Class of 2015 and the Class of 2016 must complete 84 credits.
 Students must complete the JD program in no more than five years, including any leaves of absence.

 The first year at BU Law forms the core of a legal education, conveying not only the basics of legal doctrines and rules, but also building the skills and confidence that allow students to frame, interpret, and apply those rules effectively.
 Required courses are: